Thai Pig Skin Snack

 The chalet-like 'West Units' of the on-campus accommodation (This snapshot was taken from the window of my room in West House 6)

 Besides convenient shopping, our needs for occasional doses of entertainment are also easily fulfilled.
 There is a bowling club, a go-karting entertainment park and a rose garden in Morwell, a sports and leisure centre in Churchill, chic nightclubs in Traralgon, a golf-course within the vicinity of the campus, free unlimited games of pool in the Student Union lounge and campus recreation halls, free weekly yoga and meditation classes organized by the Community Services Department, plus more than twenty clubs and societies in the Gippsland campus!
+International and local students having a fabulous time at Cowwar Weir, a popular beach spot

-The ISA (International Student’s Association), which caters to the welfare and entertainment needs of the international students, is one of the most active societies in the campus.
+The ISA (International Student’s Association), which caters to the welfare and entertainment needs of the international students, is one of the most active societies in the campus.“We in ISA always try our best to make the international students’ experiences here a memorable one,” explained Wayne Tan, Vice-President of the ISA.

 “Whether you are a pizza-lover, movie addict, shopaholic or a ‘travel-holic’, ISA always have something in store for you,” Wayne said, mimicking the voice of a radio deejay.